5 Easy Tips For Traveling Like A Local In A New City

 2. Take public transportation to different parts of the city

 If you want to start traveling like a local, then get used to taking public transportation.
 Some places are a little easier than others to figure out the public transportation.
-In Singapore and Thailand, the public transportation system was pretty self explanatory, much like in most of North America and Europe.
-Even the Mexico City subway is easy to navigate!
+When we visit London with kids, we rely on public transportation to get around the city.

-But when I’m in places like Manila, I have a harder time figuring out what buses go where.
-Additionally there are countries I’ve visited in Africa that are also a bit tricky to figure out.
-Some countries have cheaper alternatives to taxis like motos in Togo or auto rickshaws in India, so if you’re feeling adventurous there are a few options for you.
+But when I'm in places like Manila, I have a harder time figuring out what buses go where.
+Additionally there are countries I've visited in Africa that are also a bit tricky to figure out.
+Some cities have cheaper alternatives to taxis like motorcycles in Jakarta or auto rickshaws in Delhi, so if you're feeling adventurous there are a few options for you.

 3. Visit the public market